 Gift tax

-This is a federal tax levied on the transfer of money or property from one person to another without the recipient providing something of equal value in return.
-Taxable gifts connected to employment include contributions from employers, associates, or third parties, as detailed in Section 4(2vii) of Act 896 (2015).
-These gifts include:
+This is a federal tax on the transfer of money or property.
+It applies when the recipient gives nothing of equal value in return.
+Some taxable gifts relate to employment.
+These include contributions from employers, associates, or third parties.
+Section 4(2)(vii) of Act 896 (2015) defines these gifts.
+They include:

 - Assets in Ghana, such as buildings, land, shares, money (including foreign currency), business assets, and vehicles.